-We discovered the Saint Gotthard pass like many do; informed by our GPS that there was a two-hour delay at the tunnel, we decided to let the GPS guide us up and over the mountains.
-We were pleasantly surprised at the excellent road conditions and stunning alpine views.
-We also learned that our trip wouldn't take much longer than our planned route--unless we stopped too long at the view spots.
+You might discover the Saint Gotthard pass like many do; informed by your GPS to go up and over the mountains due to traffic at the Gotthard Tunnel.
+Many are pleasantly surprised at the excellent road conditions and stunning alpine views.
+The old route may not take much longer than the tunnel unless you linger at the many view spots.

-The remedy for this, if you can stomach the hairpin turns, is to take the road over the pass--highly recommended in summer.
-There's actually lots to see and even some interesting places to stay, including the San Gottardo Hospice, or Ospizio San Gottardo, originally built in 1237 and recently renovated into a hotel.
+Delays at the tunnel, especially during tourist season, are quite frequent.
+The 17-kilometer tunnel offers just a single lane for driving each way.
+The remedy for this, if you can stomach the hairpin turns, is to take the road over the pass—highly recommended in summer.
+There's actually lots to see and even some interesting places to stay, including the San Gottardo Hospice, or Ospizio San Gottardo.

 Gotthard Pass Facts

-Heading north out of Airolo you'll find Pian Secco Belvedere.
-Here you can get out, stretch, get food, have a picnic, take pictures, and, if you're so induced from the hairpin turns, vomit.
+Heading north out of Airolo you'll find the Pian Secco Belvedere viewpoint.
+Here you can get out, stretch, get food, have a picnic, take pictures, and rest a bit if you are feeling queasy from the hairpin turns.

-As the road flattens out at the top of the pass, signs will direct you to the National Gotthard Museum, which will teach you the history of the pass and the efforts to make it more easily passable over the years.
+As the road flattens out at the top of the pass, signs will direct you to the National Gotthard Museum, which will teach you the history of the pass and the efforts taken to make it more easily traveled over the years.

 You'll notice many lakes in the tree-free granite around the Gotthard area.
-The Five Lakes hike is a circular hike that starts and ends at the Gotthard hospice (More information in English).
-(Another hotel on the lower ground on the southern side of the pass include Airolo.)
-Here are some more hikes in the Gotthard region.
+Hiking is popular in the Gotthard region.
+The Five Lakes hike is a circular hike that starts and ends at the Gotthard hospice.

 You can also relive a little of the history of the pass by taking a trip in a horse-drawn mail coach from Andermatt rail station aboard the Gotthard post coach.

 If you've got a bike, preferably a mountain bike, and lust after rides on historic roads, the pristine cobble-stoned Tremola should be just the ticket.
-For description, map and route information, see Passo San Gottardo (St. Gotthard Pass) - both sides.
+You can bike on both sides of the pass.